njgeorge000158/Cryptocurrency-Cluster-Analysis-with-PCA-Using-Scikit-Learn/resources/README.md

-This folder holds the input file for the IPython Notebook, crypto_clustering.ipynb.
+This folder holds the input file for the Google Colab Notebook, crypto_clustering_colab.ipynb.

 ----